C0DER11101/CPrograms/CPreprocessors/Basic.md

 **A directive is active from the point of its appearance till the end of the program.**

-_The preprocessor directives that perform these functions are given below:_
+_The preprocessor directives are given below:_

 ```
 #define